Sugayoiya/comp9313-Spark-handle-HTTP-requests-records/README.md

 ```

-resolve the problem described in pdf

 sample input text file is "sample_input.txt"
 sample output text file is "sample_output.txt"
 the real scala output is in "output" directory

-change the first two lines "inputFilePath" and "outputDirPath" for other input file and output directory.
+change the first two lines "inputFilePath" and "outputDirPath" for other input file and output absolute directory.